tesselle/tabula/README.md

     -   `IncidenceMatrix` represents presence/absence data.
     -   `OccurrenceMatrix` represents a co-occurence matrix.

-It assumes that you keep your data tidy: each variable (taxa) must be saved in its own column and each observation (case) must be saved in its own row.
+It assumes that you keep your data tidy: each variable (type/taxa) must be saved in its own column and each observation (sample/case) must be saved in its own row.

 These new classes are of simple use, on the same way as the base `matrix`: